Pre-commit System

 3. If a dependency update introduced new violations, raise the baseline with a comment explaining the cause

-Skill not firing in Claude Code
+Skill not firing in Codex

 The skill triggers on keywords in the conversation.
 If it doesn’t fire:

-1. Say /pre-land-review explicitly to invoke it
+1. Say $pre-land-review explicitly to invoke it

-2. Check that .claude/skills/pre-land-review/SKILL.md exists
+2. Check that .agents/skills/pre-land-review/SKILL.md exists

 Hook not injecting reminder